 Breanna: Thank you.

-Cory: It was when did you start performing as a drag artist, and why did you start performing?
+Cory: When did you start performing as a drag artist, and why did you start performing?

 Breanna: My god.
-Um, so yeah, and I was just like, and it just looked fun.
-Like I love interacting with people.
-I love theater.
-I love all of that.
+Um, so yeah, and I was just like… and it just looked fun.
+Like, I love interacting with people, I love theater, I love all of that.
 So, I’m gonna do all that.
-It’s just a different way to express it.
+[Laughs] And it’s just a different way to express it.
 I felt like I connected to that art form very well.
-So that’s why I chose to do it.
+So, that’s why I chose to do it.

 Breanna: Oh, okay.
-So, Breanna, Breanna Burns.
+So, Breanna, Breanna Burns?
 Okay.
-Um, Breanna, I was–so Breanna is like a twist on my boy name like Brian.
-Almost like the girl name for Brian, if that makes sense.
+Um, Breanna, I was… so, Breanna is like a twist on my boy name, like, Brian.
+It’s almost like the girl name for Brian, if that makes sense.

 Cory: Yeah.